EndBug/add-and-commit/README.md

 - `author_name` : the name of the user that will be displayed as the author of the commit, defaults to the author of the commit that triggered the run
 - `author_email` : the email of the user that will be displayed as the author of the commit, defaults to the author of the commit that triggered the run
+- `cwd` : the working directory in which your repository is located, defaults to `.`
 - `message` : the message for the commit
 - `path` : the path(s) to stage files from
 - `pattern` : the pattern that matches file names